Face masks during the COVID-19 pandemic: Cloth masks

-A 2020 peer-reviewed summary of published literature on the filtration properties of cloth and cloth masks recommends two to four layers of plain-weave cotton or flannel of at least 100 threads per inch.
-There is a trade-off in that increasing the number of layers increases the filtration of the material but decreases how easy it is for a person to breathe through the mask.
+A 2020 peer-reviewed summary of published literature on the filtration properties of cloth and cloth masks recommended two to four layers of plain-weave cotton or flannel of at least 100 threads per inch.
+However, while increasing the number of layers (3-4) improves the filtration of the material, it made it more difficult for a person to breathe through the mask.

 As of May 2020, there was no research on decontaminating and reusing cloth masks.
-The CDC recommends removing a mask by handling only the ear loops or ties, placing it directly in a washing machine, and immediately washing hands in soap and water for at least twenty seconds.
+The United States Centers for Disease Control and Prevention (CDC) recommended removing a mask by handling only the ear loops or ties, placing it directly in a washing machine, and immediately washing hands in soap and water for at least twenty seconds.
 Cold water is considered as effective as warm water for decontamination.
-The CDC also recommends washing hands before putting on the mask and again immediately after touching it.
+The CDC also recommended washing hands before putting on the mask and again immediately after touching it.

-There is no information on reusing an interlayer filter.
-Disposing of filters after a single use may be desirable.
+There was no information on reusing an inter-layer filter.
+Disposing of filters after a single use was desirable.
 A narrative review of the literature on the filtration properties of cloth and other household materials did not find support for using a filter.
 A layer of cloth, if tolerated, was suggested instead, or a PM2.5 filter, as a third layer.

-The United States Environmental Protection Agency (EPA) Study published on 5 April 2021, showed extremely varied performance across cotton masks.
+The United States Environmental Protection Agency (EPA) study published on 5 April 2021 showed extremely varied performance across cotton masks.
 The results of the EPA study found that "a three-layer knitted cotton mask blocked an average of 26.5 percent of particles in the chamber, while a washed, two-layer woven nylon mask with a filter insert and metal nose bridge blocked 79 percent of particles on average."
-Ultimately, the researchers found that fabric and fit are the two most vital factors when recommending masks to the public and further research is being conducted on variables such as facial hair and face shape on mask fit.
+Ultimately, the researchers found that fabric and fit are the two most vital factors when recommending masks to the public, and further research was being conducted on variables affecting mask fit such as facial hair and face shape.